 - The lakeside of the artificial lake on the south side of the Potala Palace Square is the best place for shooting reflections.

 The Red Palace

-Regarded as the largest hall in the Potala Palace, the Great West Hall is famous for the beautiful murals painted on its inner walls, and most of them are some stories or Buddha in the Tibetan Buddhism.
-The Dharma Cave and the Saint's Chapel are the only two remained architectures of the 7th century which still well preserve the statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti.
-Located west of the Great West Hall, the Tombs of the Thirteenth Dalai Lama is the giant stupa which contains priceless jewels and one ton of solid gold.
+Regarded as the largest hall in the Potala Palace, the Great West Hall is famous for the beautiful murals painted on its inner walls, and most of them are some stories or Buddha in Tibetan Buddhism.
+The Dharma Cave and the Saint's Chapel are the only two remaining architectures of the 7th century which still well preserve the statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti.
+Located west of the Great West Hall, the Tombs of the Thirteenth Dalai Lama is the giant stupa that contains priceless jewels and one ton of solid gold.
 Elaborate murals in traditional styles of Tibetan culture depict many events of the life of the Thirteenth Dalai Lama during the early 20th century.

 The White Palace

 Surrounding the Red Palace is the White Palace, which used to be the dwelling place of the former Dalai Lamas and the official buildings of Tibet local government.
 The color white of these palaces symbolizes the peace and quiet in Tibet.
 Located on the fourth floor, The Great East Hall is one of the most important halls in the White Palace, used to be the site for momentous religious and political events.
 The fifth and sixth floors are used as the living quarters and offices of regents while the seventh floor, the top one, is the living quarters of Dalai Lama consisting of two palaces named the East Chamber of Sunshine and the West Chamber of Sunshine due to the plentiful sunshine.

 Useful Travel Tips: